 Redesigning your home doesn’t have to be a complete tear-down-the-walls kind of makeover.
 Subtle design choices, like simply rearranging the furniture or installing new cabinet handles can make a big difference in the overall look of your residence.
 Changing window treatments is also a quick way to give your home a new look.
+If you have any damaged windows it would be worth researching window companies before changing the treatments.
 Just by using the right combination of materials, colors, and patterns, you can quickly create different aesthetics for each room in your home—from country chic in the kitchen to Victorian elegance in the living room.

 With so many options and combinations available, choosing the right window treatments can be challenging.
 Your personality and style preferences will play a big role in the final output.
 One thing you have to keep in mind is that different rooms typically require different window treatments.
 Here are some of the things that you need to remember when dressing up your windows from room to room.

 Window Treatments for the Bedroom